 The seahorses near Vilankulo have been under pressure from poaching for the regional Chinese medicine trade.
 They are protected in Mozambique by the Biodiversity Law.
 On World Tourism Day, September 27th, 2018, we launched a short-term campaign to combat seahorse poaching in collaboration with the local authorities with support from by Bahia Mar hotel.
-There are three horses in this area: Hippocampus Camelopardalis, Hippocampus Kuda and Hippocampus Histrix.
+There are three seahorses in this area: Hippocampus Camelopardalis, Hippocampus Kuda and Hippocampus Histrix.
 The latter two are on the IUCN red list.
 The campaign set the stage for ongoing work around 1) education, 2) enforcement and 3) tourism development for alternative income.
 We are also coordinating seahorse research around the Bazaruto Archipelago.

 September 27, 2018